blazej-bucha/physical-geodesy-lecture-notes/README.md

 * The textbook is written in LaTeX using UTF-8 encoding.

-* Figures are drawn in Inkscape.
+* The figures are drawn in Inkscape.

-* Maps are produced using GMT.
+* The maps are produced using GMT.

-* Numerical examples are written in Python (requires NumPy, Matplotlib and SciPy), C and MATLAB.
+* The numerical examples are written in Python (requires NumPy, Matplotlib and SciPy), C and MATLAB.

 Work in progress.